 The most important thing is that the mirror is at eye level for anyone who uses it.
 Experts recommend placing the mirror at least five inches from the sink, a few inches over the faucet, and at least four feet above the floor.
 The best option is to center the bathroom mirror between the sink and the vanity lighting.

-Deciding Whether to Hang One or Two Mirrors Over a Double Vanity
+Do You Hang One or Two Mirrors Over a Double Vanity?

 If you have a bathroom that includes a wide vanity, especially one with two or more sinks, you might be wondering whether you should hang a single large mirror or two smaller mirrors for each of the sinks.
 There is no hard and fast rule one way or the other.
 It primarily comes down to preference and how your bathroom is laid out.